samuadda/CoderHub-JavaScript-Challenges/README.md

 ##### Challenge Description

-Write a function that receives a text value of type string.
-The function extracts the first leftmost number, then the function returns the result of type integer.
+Write a function that receives a text value of a type string.
+The function extracts the first leftmost number, then the function returns the result of the type integer.

 ---